rvalien/orbbot/README.md

 ### usage

 Orbb can help:
-`map`     🗺️ choose random map
+`map`     Choose the random map to play.
-`profile` 😸 show quake profile link `profile some_name`
+`profile` Show quake profile link `profile some_name`
 `spec`    Bot send vote message with question like: `Who want to play now?` If player, that set positive reaction, more than 8, bot choose random spectators.
-`team`    👨‍👩‍👧‍👦 vs 👨‍👨‍👧‍👧 shuffle members of voice channel to 2 teams and spectators
+`team`    Shuffle members of voice channel to 2 teams and spectators.
-`team anything`    👨‍👩‍👧‍👦 vs 👨‍👨‍👧‍👧 shuffle members who set positive reaction to 2 teams and spectators
+`team anything`    Shuffle members who set positive reaction to 2 teams and spectators.
 `pzdc`    OMG mode!
 Random team, map and character.
 Prepare to suffer.
-`ping` used to check if the bot is alive
+`ping` Used to check if the bot is alive.
 `help`    Shows this message and more info for commands.
-`poll` simple poll with only 2 reactions (👍, 👎)
+`poll` Simple poll with only 2 reactions (👍, 👎).
+`roll` Roll die.
+Return number from 1 to 6.
+`random` Shuffle to 2 teams from message input.

 #### info:
 in `pzdc` & `team anything` command use emoji vote mode.